Why depression requires special attention?

 The complexity of our human experience can be divided into 4 aspects, or 4 planes of experience, starting with the most abstract and subtle Spiritual plane of pure Consciousness, and down to the most dense and tangible Physical plane of our 5 senses.
 So here are the 4 planes of experience:

-Spiritual Plane – This is the plane of the infinite field of Pure Consciousness that gives birth to all things.
+1. Spiritual Plane – This is the plane of the infinite field of Pure Consciousness that gives birth to all things.
 In Quantum Physics this plane is called the Morphogenic Field.
 This is the plane of the Blueprint, the plane of the Essential Reality out of which all other realities emerge.
 The spiritual plane is the plane of the Absolute, which means it is not subject to change.
-Although Spiritual plane has a profound conceptual importance in our work, psychotherapy operates at lower Mental and Emotional planes.
+Although the Spiritual plane has profound conceptual importance in our work, psychotherapy operates at lower Mental and Emotional planes.

 How can we alleviate depression and are anti-depressants enough?

-Our culture often resorts to the bio-physiological explanation of depression as “chemical imbalance” within the nervous system (the Physical plane).
-Once depression is explained as a merely physical dysfunction, it makes sense to treat it with physical remedy – medication.
+Our culture often resorts to the bio-physiological explanation of depression as a “chemical imbalance” within the nervous system (the Physical plane).
+Once depression is explained as a merely physical dysfunction, it makes sense to treat it with a physical remedy – medication.
 Anti-depressants aim to restore “chemical balance” in our body to alleviate depression.
 At times anti-depressants are an excellent 1 st step toward restoring our well-being, however, is it enough?

 How does therapy with you work, Dr. Harel?